-Figure 23 reports EER at DOE-2 simulated HVAC peak.
-Figure 24 reports DOE-2 simulated HVAC peak demand (in kW/ton).
-In both figures, the cases are labeled as enumerated above.
+Figures 23 and 24 report EER at DOE-2 simulated HVAC peak.
+Figures 25 and 26 report DOE-2 simulated HVAC peak demand (in kW/ton).
+In all figures, the cases are labeled as enumerated above.
 For case (b), rated EER, the results are color coded first by climate zone, then by SEER.
-Where the cases are color coded by climate zone, this is done to help distinguish the range in the results across all climates and within a specific climate zone.
+Where the cases are color coded by climate zone, results provided in the figure help distinguish the range in the results across all climates and within a specific climate zone.

-Based on the results in Figure 23, the following can be concluded regarding the effectiveness SEER as a predictor of expected cooling peak demand and demand savings in single family residential applications:
+Based on the results in Figures 23 and 25, the following can be concluded regarding the effectiveness SEER as a predictor of expected cooling peak demand and demand savings in single family residential applications:

-- e) The variation in rated SEER agreed with the variation in peak EER only to within +15% and -30% of anticipated actual EER.
-Interestingly, SEER appears no worse, perhaps slightly better at predicting EER than SEER (compare with results in Figure 12). - f) Rated EER (from manufacturer's test at 95°F) was able to predict actual EER to within +23% and -15%.
+- e) The variation in rated SEER agreed with the variation in peak EER only to within +14% and -30% of anticipated actual EER for single-speed equipment and -5% to -40% for two-speed equipment.
+Interestingly, SEER appears no worse at predicting EER than SEER for single-speed equipment (compare with results in Figure 11).
+The two-speed systems operate with a disproportionately low EER.
+Two-speed systems exhibited demand performance similar to single-speed units that are at least 2 SEER points below that of the two-speed units. - f) Rated EER (from manufacturer's test at 95°F) was able to predict cooling system demand to within +23% and -17%.
 Two "views' of these results are provided.
 Figure 23-b1, (color-coded by climate zone) indicates that rated EER under-predicts actual EER for the milder climate zones and over-predicts actual EER for the hotter climate zones.
-Figure 23-b2, (color-coded by rated SEER) indicates that the ability of rated EER to predict actual EER is similar among the single-speed systems (i.e., the SEER 10, 12, and 14 systems in Figure 23-b2), but is quite different for the two-speed systems (SEER 15 systems).
-The SEER 15 systems tend to be rated with a disproportionately low EER (e.g., the EER of the SEER 15 systems were similar to the best SEER 10's and the worst SEER 12's).
-Fortunately, Figure 23-b2 also indicates that the SEER 15 systems tend to out perform their EER ratings (i.e., the EER ratings for the SEER 15 systems tend to underestimate their actual EER). - g) Climate zone corrected SEER (i.e., from Table 5) was able to predict actual EER to within +12% and -15%.
+Figure 23-b2, (color-coded by rated SEER) indicates that the ability of rated EER to predict actual EER is similar for both single-speed and two speed systems. - g) Climate zone corrected SEER (i.e., from Table 3) was able to predict cooling system demand to within +12% and -17% for single-speed units.
+SEER climate zone multipliers do not provide a good estimate of HVAC system demand for 2-speed units as it tends of under predict demand impacts.
 This result is provided only as a matter of reference.
-The climate zone correction factors in Table 5 are not recommended for use with estimates of EER. - h) Climate zone corrected EER (i.e., from Table 6) was able to predict actual EER to within +7% and -7%.
+The climate zone correction factors in Table 3 are not recommended for use with estimates of EER. - h) Climate zone corrected EER (i.e., from Table 4) was able to predict DOE-2 simulated EER to within ±8% as illustrated in Figures 24.